All Episodes

 I mean, it's really a smart move.

-You're trying to sweep in values voters as Chris Matthews describes them, these hicks uh in the roadside taverns at midnight on a Friday night drinking beer and smoking cigarettes, watching this Harold Ford ad.
+As Chris Matthews describes them, these hicks in the roadside taverns at midnight on a Friday night, drinking beer and smoking cigarettes, watching this Harold Ford ad.

-The translation for that is Hayseed Hicks.
+The translation for that is hayseed hicks.

-These are the people that uh uh pickup trucks, gun rack in the back, park in the church parking lot on Saturday night to get a good spot in church the next day, after being at the Roadhouse Tavern, uh Roadside Tavern on Friday night, you would think that to go out and try to get those people, you would not say that they don't love God, that they fear God and Democrats actually love God more.
+These are the people that pick up trucks, gun rack in the back, park in the church parking lot on Saturday night to get a good spot in church the next day after being at the Roadhouse tavern, a roadside tavern on Friday night.

-Uh these voters are gonna look at this and not see any evidence of this uh since it is Democrats and the left that's just done everything it can or they can to remove any public reference to God anywhere they can.
+These voters are going to look at this and not see any evidence of this since it is Democrats and the left that's just done everything it can, or they can, to remove any public reference to God anywhere they can because they fear it.

 They fear what it'll mean to them electorally.

-And the question do you think the fact that the woman in the ad against you was a white woman was coincidental?
+Now, on Fox News Sunday with Chris Wallace yesterday, Harold Ford Jr. appeared and the question, do you think the fact that the woman in the ad against you was a white woman was coincidental?

 No, I think it was smut.